Busting Colorado Bankruptcy Myths

 You will.
 Bankruptcy is not a life sentence.
 While it does negatively impact your credit score after filing, your credit score can be back into the 700s two years later.

-You will actually begin to receive lots of offers for credit cards and car loans once the bankruptcy is filed.
+You will begin to receive offers for credit cards and car loans once the bankruptcy is filed.
 If you responsibly manage your credit card use, you will be in a better credit and financial position than when you started.

 14. How can debt settlement cost me more money than bankruptcy?

-Often you will see ads for an alternative to bankruptcy called debt settlement.
+Often you will see ads for a bankruptcy alternative called debt settlement.
 It may seem very favorable at face value.
-You simply pay the debt settlement company, and they pay your creditors.
+You pay the debt settlement company, and they pay your creditors.
 However, going into this without understanding its implications is not wise.

 Credit Score Implications